 For those with multiple and complex learning difficulties our aims are to increase awareness of the outside world and the desire to communicate.
 We help people to develop communication skills – which may be as simple as body movements to indicate a desire to continue or stop an activity, using a cone to encourage talking in children who are selectively mute, or perhaps encouraging them to talk via a horse.

 For more able clients, we work with horses to better understand and develop team-working skills and taking turns, understanding danger and keeping safe, overcoming fears, managing emotions and anxiety, and building confidence and self-esteem.

 Overcoming physical difficulties

 Horsewyse is not an RDA (Riding for the Disabled Association) centre, but we do what we can to cater for everyone.
-We have many clients who visit in wheelchairs or who are unstable on their feet – if you have physical difficulties, please give us a call to discuss how we can meet your needs.
+We have many clients who visit in wheelchairs or who are unstable on their feet – if you have physical difficulties or feel adaptations may be needed, please contact us to discuss how we can meet your needs.

 The Horsewyse approach

 Our approach is welcoming, inclusive and flexible, but also firm and with strict boundaries.
 Although we have underlying aims and objectives, we remain flexible so that we can respond to the individual clients – this means that we can seize opportunities to build on or change activity if the client loses interest or becomes distressed.
 We aim to provide a non-judgemental, experiential (and challenging, where appropriate) environment in which our clients learn (rather than being taught).